Welcome

 Caterham R400, and it felt like being

 shot out of a cannon onto a toboggan run.
-Yep, I burned my hand on that carbon-fibre exhaust shroud.
+And I burned my hand on that carbon-fibre exhaust shroud.
+Silverstone's

-of Brixworth, tapping the tarmac with his bishop's crozier
+of Brixworth, by tapping the tarmac with his bishop's crozier

-(shepherd's crook or 'pastoral staff' to you).
+or 'pastoral staff' (that's a shepherd's crook to you and me).
 So what?
 It was my late father who made that

 crozier about 30 years ago.
 Here's the track blessing, watched by Prince Andrew, GP world champion Damon Hill, Mark Webber, David Coulthard.
 Cheers for my dad.